CVHub520/X-AnyLabeling/README.md

 - Accelerates inference with `GPU` support.
 - Allows custom models and secondary development.
 - Supports one-click inference for all images in the current task.
-- Enable import/export for formats like COCO, VOC, YOLO, DOTA, MOT, MASK, PPOCR, MMGD, VLM-R1.
+- Supports import/export for formats like COCO, VOC, YOLO, DOTA, MOT, MASK, PPOCR, MMGD, VLM-R1.
 - Handles tasks like `classification`, `detection`, `segmentation`, `caption`, `rotation`, `tracking`, `estimation`, `ocr` and so on.
 - Supports diverse annotation styles: `polygons`, `rectangles`, `rotated boxes`, `circles`, `lines`, `points`, and annotations for `text detection`, `recognition`, and `KIE`.